 - have access to a computer and internet, which is free at the local libraries, or at the comforts of your own home with your own computer and available internet provider

-Extra Note: If your local public library does not offer free access to Lynda.com, the website itself offers a 1-month free trial, after which a $29.99/month membership fee is required to access the available courses. ($24.99/month if paying for a whole year.)
+If your local public library does not offer free access to Lynda.com, the website itself offers a 1-month free trial, after which a $29.99/month membership fee is required to access the available courses. ($24.99/month, if paying a lump sum for the whole year.)
+A 30- day free trial is a great opportunity to see the benefits of using Lynda.com.

 The online classes available at Lynda.com are grouped in 12 Categories.
 They are as follows: